 Patients’ testimonies help others in coping with their medical conditions

 Perhaps more than in any other field, the power of the testimonial is key in healthcare, as patients and families researching diagnoses often turn to patients with similar experiences.
 Boston Children’s Hospital, which has a strong presence on Facebook, harnessed this together with the power of social media to share patient stories and connect consumers when they realized that patients wanted an outlet for telling their stories.
-The result is something even the most potent drug cannot deliver: peace of mind, assurance, hope.
+The result is something even the most potent drug cannot deliver: peace of mind, assurance, and hope.

 Healthcare is an ever-expanding, ultra-competitive marketplace.
 Done properly, medical marketing can grow your profits, attract the patients and cases you want, build your reputation or brand, and at the same time, improve people’s quality of life.